wake-up-zaman/Car-Exclusive/README.md

-# Getting Started with Create React App
+# Car-Exclusive

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This the live link of the project (https://lucky-queijadas-ff5a34.netlify.app/).

 ## Available Scripts